 - Shake the bottle for 30 seconds to fully mix the water and gas.

-- Wait at least 4 hours (better overnight) for settling.
-When done, you will see 2 distinct clear layers.
+- Wait at least 4 hours for settling (overnight is better).
+When done, you will see two distinct clear layers.

 - Drain off the bottom water/ethanol layer into a container to be disposed later at a recycling center.

 What is left is ethanol-free gasoline.
 Pour it into a gasoline container.
 The higher the octane you originally purchased will now power your happy bike.

 - A few drops of food coloring allows you to clearly see the layers.

 - Wear eye protection and gloves.
 Avoid splashing.